 Daniel Ricciardo made his Formula 1 debut with the back-of-the-grid HRT team in 2011, replacing Narain Karthikeyan at the British Grand Prix as Red Bull, with which he was a test and reserve driver, looked for the Australian to gain experience.

-Points followed on his debut for the team, with a last-lap overtake on team-mate Jean-Eric Vergne at the Australian Grand Prix enough to earn him ninth and his first two points in F1.
-An impressive qualifying performance in Bahrain, where he finished sixth before dropping back on race day, caught the eye whilst his only retirement was at Monaco on the way to finishing the season in 18th with 10 points.
+Points followed on his debut for the team, with a last-lap overtake on teammate Jean-Eric Vergne at the Australian Grand Prix enough to earn him ninth and his first two points in F1.
+An impressive qualifying performance in Bahrain, where he finished sixth before dropping back on race day, caught the eye, while his only retirement was at Monaco on the way to finishing the season in 18th with 10 points.